xiaoyang-sde/knowledge-base/docs/you-dont-know-js/scope-and-closures/06-limiting-scope-exposure.md

 Beware that using an IIFE to define a scope can have some unintended consequences, depending on the code around it.

-1. Non-arrow function IIFEs will change the binding of a `this` keyword.
+1. Non-arrow function IFEs will change the binding of a `this` keyword.
 2. Statements like `break` and `continue` won't operate across an IIFE function boundary to control an outer loop or block.

 ## Scoping with Blocks